Alice, age 9: “Mom, do I have to brush my hair today?”

 Me: “Um, yes, it would be great if you could brush your hair every day!”

 At the time of this conversation, I remember feeling conflicted about how to respond.
-On the one hand, yes, it’s good to have pride in your appearance, and hair-brushing does not take a lot of effort.
+On the one hand, yes, it’s good to have pride in your appearance.
+And hair-brushing does not take a lot of effort.
 But on the other hand, there was something joyful and refreshing about my daughter’s complete disregard for the way her hair looked, how she dressed, or what people thought about her.
 In Alice’s world, brushing her hair was an inconvenient nuisance and she would just as soon do it as little as possible.

 Five years later, my prediction has come true.

-Is My Daughter Obsessed with Appearance?
+Is My Daughter Obsessed with Her Looks?

 Yet I always knew that this could not be further from the truth.